ProfRandom/WCB-Canon/Extant_Files/Meta 2 - Math Tools.md

 > Because ⟨⟨0 ∧ 1⟩⟩ represents a continuous uniform variable, and because the exponent $p \in (0, \infty)$ continuously reshapes that distribution, the **biasing space** is symmetric about $p = 1$: bias toward *a* for $0 < p < 1$, bias toward *b* for $p > 1$.

+## 🎯 Precision and Rounding Guidelines

+> [!axiom] **Minimum Meaningful Precision**
+> State numerical values to the number of decimal places where *rounding becomes a deliberate choice.*
+> This preserves clarity while giving worldwrights the freedom to choose their own working precision.

+This guideline aligns with the **GEWE** principle:
+- Too many decimal places = faux-precision that adds noise.
+- Too few = loss of meaningful proportionality.
+- The last digit signals the **decision boundary** between narrative scale and mechanical scale.

+### Examples
+- Use **365.242** rather than 365.24 or 365 — the final digit marks the rounding choice.
+- Use **1.014** rather than 1.0 or 1.014891 — readable, and still mechanically meaningful.
+- Use **0.047** rather than 0.05 — preserves meaningful difference without unnecessary granularity.

+> [!note]
+> This guideline is the “notation-side” expression of GEWE:
+> **precision should invite, not impose.**

 ## 🔬 Precision Inference Rule

 > The **decimal precision of a randomized result** is inferred from the **most precise** range endpoint.